Han Vance on San Diego:

-That was the view from the bus before we turned into the heart of the city.
-California iconic and energized as always, as I traveled this far south, feeling as if I were in the book I’d written.
+That was the view from the bus before it turned into the heart of the city.
+California iconic and energized as always, as I traveled this far southwest, feeling as if I were in my book (“Golden State Misadventures”), again.
 Here showing the hashmarks and ink spots of the craft, showing how I make the sausage, so to speak.
 The park, the concert, the game?

 First, the great American artist from Silver Lake Los Angeles, Beck opened the evening.
 An 85,000-ish seat archaic pro football field obviously not the inherent choice of where you’d care to see Beck perform ideally, he was himself.
 He didn’t try too hard, felt at home, dancing groovily into the SoCal night.
 Been a big fan of all his work, and he was ready to launch his frolicking new album, Colors.

 Then Bono and friends.
 The early stuff with no frills just the band on stage in front of a massive audience, the night darkening to full encasement of the mood.
 Next we saw what a band with an unlimited effects budget looks like in concert, as the night lights came on, at Qualcomm Stadium.
 Bono was born to do his job and for a foreign band U2 sure talk about America succinctly.